daaa57150/QDScraper/README.md

 **-arcade**
 Use this to look for arcade games, the rom name will be translated to the real name of the game.
-**-platform** is overridden by this option, you don't need it in this case
+**-platform** is overridden by this option, you don't need it in this case.
+I know I should infer this option based on the platform...

 **-giantBombApiKey**
-Get your GiantBomb api key here: <http://www.giantbomb.com/api/>
+Get your [GiantBomb](giantbomb) api key here: <http://www.giantbomb.com/api/>
 This adds a place to look for games; more APIs = more chances to find that rare game!

 **-overwrite**
 By default the new games found by the program are appended to the existing *gamelist.xml* file.
-Use that to override it and look for all found roms.
+Use that to override it perform a complete search.

 **-proxyHost**
 If you're behind a proxy, set its host with this